tropotek/betacrawler/README.md

 Facebook: [Betacrawler Community](https://www.facebook.com/groups/307432330496662)

-Betacrawler is a RC tank or robot controler firmware for arduino and STM32 processors using a PPM controller 2 ESCs and a standard Radio Transmitter (OpenTx Recommended).
+Betacrawler is a RC tank or robot controler firmware for arduino and STM32 processors using a PPM receiver, 2 ESCs and a standard Radio Transmitter (OpenTx Recommended).

 Use [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/download) with the [Platform IO](https://platformio.org/) plugin to compile.
 If your not sure how to use PlatformIO here is a tutorial to [get you started](https://youtu.be/EIkGTwLOD7o)

-If you have a model that requires tracks or any other 2 wheeled model that you wish to control with a single stick from a controler then this could be the base code for you.
+If you have a model that requires tracks or any other 2 wheeled drived model and you wish to control it with a single stick then this could be the base code for you.

 The aim is to create a platform that uses a standard radio transmitter generaly using [OpenTx](https://www.open-tx.org/downloads).
-I have use a FrSky x-lite with the all-in-one module I had laying around for testing.
 Be sure that your radio and receiver are able to bind before using.

-It controls 2 ESC's for throttle on one stick and the remaining stick can be configured to use a Pan/Tilt camera platform.
+Betacrawler controls 2 ESC's for throttle on one stick and the remaining stick can be configured to use a Pan/Tilt a camera platform.
-Then Aux 1 channel is reserved for Arming and you can configure any remaining channels and add your own code.
+Aux 1 channel is reserved for Arming however you can configure any remaining Aux channels and add your own code.

-Betacrawler has a USB CLI (Command Line Interface) enabled for STM32 boards as I have not found a way to get Arduino boards to read the serial while at the same time read in the data from the PPM radio receiver that uses an intterupt channel.
+Betacrawler has a USB CLI (Command Line Interface) enabled for STM32 boards.

+Note: I have not found a way to get Arduino boards to read the serial while at the same time read in the data from the PPM radio receiver that uses an intterupt channel.
 If anyone knows how to do this feel free to update the code and request that it be added to the main.